353words/simulations/README.md

 ## Sick or Not?

-The following question is taken from Nassim Taleb's [Fooled By Randomness](https://www.amazon.com/Fooled-Randomness-Hidden-Markets-Incerto/dp/0812975219) book (which I highly recommend).
+The following question is taken from Nassim Taleb's [Fooled By Randomness](https://www.amazon.com/Fooled-Randomness-Hidden-Markets-Incerto/dp/0812975219) book which I highly recommend.

 > A test of a disease presents a rate of 5% false positives.
 The disease strikes 1/1000 of the population.
 People are tested at random, regardless of whether they are suspected of having the disease.
 A patient’s test is positive.
 What is the probability of the patient being stricken with the disease?